Skip to content

 What is Mating Disruption?

-Mating disruption is a proven pest management strategy that uses species-specific sex pheromones to reduce target insect populations and their damage.
-The practice has become a key component of agricultural and commercial Integrated Pest Management (IPM) programs.
+Mating disruption is a pest management strategy that uses species-specific sex pheromones to reduce target insect mating, populations, and crop damage.
+It is a proven, science-based approach and a key component of Integrated Pest Management (IPM) programs in agriculture and commercial production systems.
+Suterra delivers mating disruption through platforms including Puffer®, CheckMate®, and Celada™.

 WITH